Rooftop solar

 A question came from the audience: Can solar be used as backup power source?
 It’s possible.
 If battery storage is part of the system, it can be used as a secondary source of power.
 “I know our company is looking into [secondary sources of power] as demands on the power grid increase,” said Schlindwein.

 “The issues with the grid keep a lot of people up at night,” Schottinger agreed.
 “Regulators need to understand that this is tangible and beneficial.
-Each 500 MWh [megawatt-hours] of power creates about 400 prevailing wage hours – it creates real job opportunities.”
+Every 500 megawatts (DC) of community solar capacity create about 4 million prevailing wage hours – it creates real job opportunities.”

 “There are markets already that are mandating solar-ready roofs, if not mandating solar on the roof already,” said Schottinger.
 “When you lock in a 20-year lease now, you’ll pat yourself on the back when in 10 years there are mandates and you’re already compliant.”